xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 - the xCDL Configuration Definition Language, used to define the xCDL metadata
 - the `xcdl` CLI tool
-- the associated configuration and build process.
+- the associated configuration process and build process.

 **The main focus of xCDL is to support the configuration of multi-variant projects, with an emphasis on bare metal C/C++ embedded projects.**